 Data visualization is used in pretty much every industry you could think of.
 Making data actionable and visual is a universal positive.

 Companies of all creeds and industries can benefit from understanding data better.
-You can present trends and results in a way that can essentially boost your business if acted upon.
+You can present trends, outliers and results in a way that can essentially boost your business if acted upon.

 But don't just take our word for it – below are a few data visualization examples made with Whatagraph.